Rarity of Wood

 Now, I can still get some amazing wood — I’m not saying it’s gone.
 But the memory of a grandfather can’t tell me what it was like in his era.
 What looks like good wood to me might not have impressed him.
 He’s not here to tell me.

 One place here in Winnipeg that’s selling big‑growth elm is Urban Lumber.
 Winnipeg is home to the largest urban forest of elms anywhere.
 But Dutch elm disease claims many trees each year, and for decades those trees were simply incinerated once infected to control the spread.
 Today Urban Lumber has a contract with the city to mill them.
-The disease lives in the bark, so that’s the part that needs to be disposed of.
+The disease lives in the bark and sap wood, so that’s the bark is disposed of.
+Then the wood goes into a kiln to eliminate any risk of dutch elm disease surviving.
 These trees have been growing in town for over a hundred years in some cases.
 They’re big.
 I’d call some of them old growth in size and character.
 Tight grain and heavy.
 And only sold here in Winnipeg.

 So the rarity of wood isn’t about running out of trees.
 It’s about high‑quality wood becoming rare.
 There’s no shortage of pallet wood, particleboard, or pulpwood for paper.